-"Department" means the DeKalb County Board of Health or its authorized representative(s).
+"Department" means DeKalb Public Health or its authorized representative(s).

 "Design Flow Rate" means the amount of water in gallons passing a specific point in the pool's circulation system in a given time in minutes, expressed as gallons per minute (g. p. m.).